HugCls/GHRM/README.md

 # GHRM

-2024-01-11: "If you find you are not valued and appreciated, then shift your attention to places where you will be valued and appreciated." - Celestine Chua
+2024-01-12: "If you don't like something, change it.
+If you can't change it, change your attitude." - Maya Angelou